mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/2_2-new-art.md

 ![alt text](../images/2.2.7.png)

-8. Select the **Documents tab (A)** and the click **Upload (B)** to upload the new PDFs
+8. Select the **Documents tab (A)** and the click **Upload (B)** to upload the new PDFs.
+ADD STEP BEFORE THIS TO ENABLE DOCUMENTS TAB.

 ![alt text](../images/2.2.8.png)

-9. Once the new documents have been uploaded navigate back to the chatbot and ask the questions again and observe the improvement in answers.
+9. Once the new documents have been uploaded navigate back to the chatbot tab and ask the questions again and observe the improvement in answers.
 * What are the different life insurance policies?
 * When should I buy life insurance?
 * What does life insurance cover?